 If you're not getting disability benefits and Medicare when you turn 65, contact Social Security to sign up for Medicare.

 You should get the "Initial Enrollment Package" that includes your Medicare card about 3 months before your 65th birthday.
 If you don't want Part B, follow the instructions that come with the card.
-If you're covered under your working spouse's employer group health plan, you may want to delay enrolling in Part B.
+If you're covered under your working spouse's (or family member's) employer large group health plan (the employer has at least 100 employees), you may want to delay enrolling in Part B.

 Yes.
 You can keep your Medicare coverage for as long as you’re medically disabled.
 If you return to work, you won't have to pay your Part A premium for the first 8 ½ years.
 After that, you’ll have to pay the Part A premium.